 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 30 Successful Blood Draws

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based upon their credentialing exams.
 Be positive to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the final exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your official certification is provided in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy

 Phlebotomy job duties include: